-Understanding Brownian movement is crucial as it forms a base for the modern atomic theory.
+Understanding the Brownian movement is crucial as it forms a base for the modern atomic theory.
 The kinetic theory of gases is also based on the Brownian motion model of particles.
 Additionally, the mathematical models describing Brownian motion are used in a variety of disciplines such as Maths, Physics, Chemistry, Economics, etc.

-What is Brownian Movement?
+What Is the Brownian Movement?

-Usually, the random movement of a particle is observed to be stronger in smaller sized particles, less viscous liquid and at a higher temperature.
+Usually, the random movement of a particle is observed to be stronger in smaller-sized particles, less viscous liquid and at a higher temperature.
 These are also some of the factors that affect the movement of particles in a fluid.

 Brownian Movement in Colloids